Mt. Baker Equipment List

 Waterproof (Hard-shell) Jacket - Rentals Available

 The Hard-shell is defined as a waterproof piece.
 This layer gives protection against precipitation and high winds.
 This jacket should be non-insulated and have a helmet compatible hood.
 If insulation is needed, it can be worn over one or more of the insulation layers.
 When sizing this piece, make sure you can fit at least two other layers underneath.
 For fabric, make sure to choose a jacket with 3-layer construction.
 These will be the most waterproof, breathable, and durable jackets on the market - a must in the Cascades.
 The waterproof rating is based on pressure, and the lesser constructed jackets will let water through from simple things like sitting or the pressure of backpack straps when carrying your pack.
-Gore-tex Pro will offer the best protection against the rain, but it is only really needed if you know you are going out with rain or snow in the forecast.
+Gore-tex Pro will offer the best protection against the rain, but many brands offer hardshells with Gore-tex or their own proprietary membranes that will work as well.
 That said, our guides always carry a shell jacket in the mountains, since mountain weather can always change.
 We want you to be prepared for the worst case scenario.

 Examples